varigence/docs/bimlflex/metadata-editors/business-modeling.md

 ![Event Matrix Overview](images/business-modeling-event-matrix.png "Event Matrix Overview")

 Any edits that are made to Business Entity tiles in this view will also apply to the **Business Model Canvas**.
 This allows edits to maintain parity between the **Business Model Canvas** and each individual **Event Matrix**.

+When an **Event Matrix** is created, a supporting **Business Model Diagram** will also be initialized.
+This diagram will contain the Business Entities that are associated with the event in the **Event Matrix**.

 >[!TIP]
 >Workshopping an **Event Matrix** assist in clarifying relationships between Business Entities.